TechDocsStudio/biel-docs/docs/customization/data-sources/github.md

 Add GitHub repositories to include documentation, README files, and code comments in your chatbot's knowledge base.

 :::tip
-File content remains private—your chatbot won't expose file links as sources to users.
+File content remains private.
+Your chatbot won't expose file links as sources to users.
 :::

 ## When to use GitHub repositories